 What to do in a power outage

-Restoring power is usually the responsibility of your local electricity distribution company, who own and maintain the poles and wires bringing power to your home.
+Restoring power is usually the responsibility of your local electricity supply company, who own and maintain the poles and wires bringing power to your home.

-Stay more than 8 – 10 metres away.
-Just standing near fallen powerlines can be fatal.
+If there are fallen powerlines stay more than 8 – 10 metres away.
+Standing near fallen powerlines can be fatal.

 Always treat fallen powerlines as live even when they are broken.